How and why do we creatively make use of the past to forge new identities in the present? What is at stake in the

 plans to address vacant religious heritage buildings.
-Tourism and objects, sites, and festivals are booming, which raises questions which raises questions about sustainability and impact.
+Tourism and pilgrimage to religious objects, sites, and festivals are booming, which raises questions about sustainability and impact.

 At the same time, heritage has become a significant subject in contemporary cultural debate.
 Large-scale migration and secularization are changing the religious identities of communities and the way they perceive the past.
 The demands of preservation of at risk material and intangible heritage in the face of war, displacement, population shifts, and climate change are great.
 How are preservation concerns balanced with local resources?

 This programme challenges you to analyse and contribute your own voice to these debates.

 You are encouraged to pursue your own interests in your placement.
 You can choose to do your internship in the Netherlands or abroad.
 Examples are: